Prosecutor: R. Kelly predator who used fame to abuse minors

 Referring to the accuser by a pseudonym, “Jane,” Pozol said Kelly “took advantage of Jane’s youth.
 He repeatedly abused her.
 He performed degrading acts upon her for his own sick pleasure.”

-She said Kelly and his co-defendants played roles in recovering child pornography videos and hiding evidence before Kelly’s 2008 trail, at which he was acquitted.
+She said Kelly and his two co-defendants helped to recover child pornography videos and hid evidence before Kelly’s 2008 trail, at which he was acquitted.

 She said they acted to cover up the fact that “R. Kelly … the R&B superstar … is actually a sexual predator.”